dwmkerr/terraform-aws-openshift/README.md

 If the last line fails with an `ansible` not found error, just run it again.
 It will take about 20 minutes.

-Open it by hitting port 8443 of the master node:
+Open it by hitting port 8443 of the master node.
+Any username and password will work:

 ```bash
 open "https://$(terraform output master-public_dns):8443"